 Here we selected the OLEDB Connection Manager.
 Again we have to follow the step mentioned earlier to configure it.

-The above screenshot shows that there is one Project Level Connection Manager and one Package Level SSIS Connection Manager.
+The above screenshot shows one Project Level Connection Manager and one Package Level SSIS Connection Manager.

 Comments are closed.